dear-github/dear-github/README.md

 - Wesley Cho ([@wesleycho](https://github.com/wesleycho)), a maintainer of UI Bootstrap
 - Zeno Rocha ([@zenorocha](https://github.com/zenorocha)), maintainer of Clipboard.js

 **Are you the maintainer of a project on GitHub and want to sign as well?
-Please open a pull request**
+Please sign here: http://goo.gl/forms/DtmQnUXNSE**